The Genesis in Greek myths related by Hesiod include for two different stories starting respectively with Chaos and Gaia. It begins as follows:

 “Verily at the first Chaos came to be, but next wide-bosomed Earth, the ever-sure foundations of all the deathless ones who hold the peaks of snowy Olympus, and dim Tartarus in the depth of the wide-pathed Earth, and Eros, fairest among the deathless gods, who unnerves the limbs and overcomes the mind and wise counsels of all gods and all men within them.”
 (Hesiod.
 Theogony, trans H.G.
 Evelyn-White, verse 116)

 Chaos is the first element to appear in Hesiod’s version of the tale.
-Usually this word is used in the sense of a void assimilated into the general disorder of Genesis, a world “empty and vague”.
+Usually this word is used in the sense of a void assimilated into a general disorder – the tohu-bohu of Genesis in the Bible, a world “empty and vague”.
 But in this case there is no connotation of disorder or confusion: if there is a sense of emptiness, it is that of a void potentially containing everything.

 The character structuring this word, “Khi”(Χ), expresses the concept of the point in which is contained everything, the One concentrated into Himself, the Absolute, the Tao, the Void, etc., which is far beyond our present capacity of comprehension.

 According to Hesiod however, human consciousness is capable of reaching this point only in temporary flashes when it is elevated to the highest planes of the mind, for he tells us that Zeus can bring to it his lightning.